OUR PIPELINE

 Drug candidates with a unique mechanism of action

 Gesynta Pharma’s drug candidates utilize a unique mechanism of action to reduce inflammation and pain.
-By targeting a key enzyme present in local inflammations, our drug candidates decrease the inflammatory process with substantially higher precision than currently available treatments.
+By targeting mPGES-1, a key enzyme present at sites of inflammation, our drug candidates attenuate the inflammatory process with substantially higher precision than currently available treatments.
 Read more about our drug candidates and how they work below.

 Inhibition of mPGES-1 – a novel anti-inflammatory treatment paradigm

-Gesynta Pharma’s drug candidates have a unique ability to selectively inhibit microsomal prostaglandin E synthase (mPGES-1), the enzyme that promotes production of the harmful inflammatory mediator prostaglandin E2 (PGE2).
-By targeting mPGES-1, the levels of PGE2 decrease, leading to anti-inflammatory and pain-relieving effects.
+Gesynta Pharma’s drug candidates have a unique ability to selectively inhibit microsomal prostaglandin E synthase (mPGES-1), the enzyme that promotes production of the proinflammatory mediator prostaglandin E2 (PGE2).
+By inhibiting mPGES-1, the levels of PGE2 decrease, resulting in anti-inflammatory and pain-relieving effects.

 Vipoglanstat selectively and safely inhibits mPGES-1

-Gesynta Pharma develops vipoglanstat (GS-248) – a drug candidate with a unique ability to effectively inhibit the enzyme mPGES-1, which has been proven to play a key role in endometriosis.
+Gesynta Pharma develops vipoglanstat (GS-248) – a drug candidate with a unique ability to selectively and potently inhibit microsomal Prostaglandin E Synthase-1 (mPGES-1).
+This enzyme has been shown to play a key role not only in pain and inflammation in general, but also more specifically in endometriosis.

 Development of vipoglanstat

 Vipoglanstat has previously been evaluated in clinical studies in healthy subjects as well as in patients suffering from chronic inflammatory disease.
-The results show that vipoglanstat can be administered in a patient-friendly way and reaches therapeutic levels in the blood in a short period of time.
-Importantly, treatment with vipoglanstat has been shown to completely inhibit mPGES-1 in patients with chronic inflammation.
-No serious side effects were observed during four weeks of treatment and the drug candidate was well-tolerated by the patients.
+The results show that vipoglanstat can be administered orally in a patient-friendly way and quickly reaches therapeutic levels in the blood.
+Importantly, treatment with vipoglanstat completely inhibits mPGES-1 in patients with chronic inflammation.
+No serious side effects were observed during four weeks of treatment and the drug candidate was safe and well-tolerated by the patients.

 The compelling results from the preclinical proof-of-concept study of vipoglanstat provide strong support for its analgesic and disease-modifying capacity.
 Together with data from previous clinical studies regarding the drug candidate's safety profile, pharmacokinetic properties, and ability to inhibit the target enzyme mPGES-1, this constitutes a solid scientific foundation for the continued development of vipoglanstat as an effective non-hormonal treatment for endometriosis.
 A clinical phase II study in patients with endometriosis is now being prepared.